-The lights on the projector indicate the projector status and let you know when a problem occurs.
+The lights on the projector's control panel indicate the projector status and let you know when a problem occurs.
 Check the status and color of the lights and look for a solution in the table here.

 - 1 Power light

-- 2 Status light
+- 2 Lamp light

-- 3 Lamp light
+- 3 Temperature light

-- 4 Temp light
+- 4 Filter light

-Power light Status light Lamp light Temp light Status and solution Blue Blue Off Off Normal operation Blue Flashing blue Off Off Warming up; wait for an image to appear Blue Off Off Off Standby or sleep mode
+Power light Lamp light Temperature light Filter light Status and solution Green Off Off Off Normal operation.
+Flashing green Off Off Off Warming up.
+Wait for an image to appear.
+Orange Off Off Off Standby or sleep mode.
+Flashing orange Off Off Off Preparing network monitoring or shutting down.
+(Wait for the light to remain orange before unplugging the projector.)

-Power light Status light Lamp light Temp light Status and solution Blue Flashing blue Off Off Shutting down; when the Status light stops flashing, you can unplug the projector Flashing blue Varies Off Flashing Projector is too hot orange Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects Clean or replace the air filter Make sure the environmental temperature is not too hot Off Flashing blue C Off Orange Projector has overheated and turned off; leave it turned off to cool down for about five minutes, then do the following: Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects Clean or replace the air filter If operating the projector at high altitude, turn on High Altitude Mode If the problem persists, unplug the projector and contact Epson for help
+Power light Lamp light Temperature light Filter light Status and solution Flashing red Off Flashing Off Projector is too hot.
+0 orange Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
+Clean or replace the air filter.
+Make sure the environmental temperature is not too hot.
+Red Off Red Off Projector has overheated and turned off.
+Leave it turned off to cool down for five minutes.
+Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
+Clean or replace the air filter.
+If operating the projector at high altitude, turn on High Altitude Mode .
+If the problem persists, unplug the projector and contact Epson for help.
+Red Flashing Off Off Lamp has a problem. red red ed Check to see if the lamp is burned out, broken, or installed incorrectly.
+Reseat or replace the lamp as necessary.
+Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
+If operating the projector at high altitude, turn on High Altitude Mode .
+If the problem persists, unplug the projector and contact Epson for help.
+On Off Off Flashing green It is time to clean the air filter.

-Power light Status light Lamp light Temp light Status and solution Off Flashing blue Orange Off Lamp has a problem Check to see if the lamp is burned out, broken, or installed incorrectly; reseat or replace the lamp as necessary Clean or replace the air filter If operating the projector at high altitude, turn on High Altitude Mode If the problem persists, unplug the projector and contact Epson for help Flashing blue Varies Flashing orange Off Replace the lamp soon to avoid damage; do not continue using the projector Off Flashing blue Off Flashing orange A fan or sensor has a problem; turn the projector off, unplug it, and contact Epson for help Off Flashing blue Flashing orange Flashing orange Auto Iris error; turn the projector off, unplug it, and contact Epson for help Off Flashing blue Orange Orange Power error; turn the projector off, unplug it, and contact Epson for help Off Flashing blue Flashing orange Off Internal projector error; turn the projector off, unplug it, and contact Epson for help